Terradue/doc-tep-geohazards/source/tutorials/mpic-etq.rst

 * **Correllation coefficient:**  8-bit GeoTiffs representing the correlation coefficient for each time step with the correlation coefficient [0,1] quantized to a range of 128 to 255.
 The naming convention is *MM_Corr_tile_date1_date2.tif*.
 * **Decorrellation masks:**  8-bit GeoTiffs representing the decorellation mask.
 Pixel .
 The naming convention is *tile_date1_date2_decorrel_mask.tif*

-..
-Convention:: The displacement and the mean velocity products are displayed with this convention: positive values are toward the **South** and toward the **East** in the *Forward* time direction.
+.. note:: The displacement and the mean velocity products are displayed with this convention: positive values are toward the **South** and toward the **East** in the *Forward* time direction.
 If *Forward+Backward* option is activated the products in the *Backward* direction will have opposite signs as compared to the ones in the *Forward* direction of the time.

 -----